top of page

 Email Phishing

-This is the most common and successful technique that is used by hackers to gain access to employee computers and/or to reveal their credentials.
+This is the most common and successful technique used by hackers to gain access to employee computers and/or to reveal their credentials.
 Email filters do a good job identifying spam content.
 But those filters have difficulty determining if well-engineered content authentically related to the business or in some cases designed to target specific individuals is malicious.

 How to spot Email Phishing